Early Reading and Phonics at Hob Hill

-At Hob Hill Primary School we aim to create a stimulating, language-rich, learning environment in which children are actively encouraged to enjoy books, and are motivated to want to read independently from an early age.
+At Hob Hill Primary School, children learn in a stimulating, language-rich environment; they are actively encouraged to enjoy books, and are motivated to want to read independently from an early age.
 We believe that pupils should be taught to read effectively for different purposes, acquire key phonics skills and understand the rules governing the structure of language.

 - discriminate between different sounds in words;